inbrainz/cerebro/knowledge_units/food/vegetables.md

 ### Current topic
 > [Food](../../topics/food.md)
 ### Output
 > Good choice!
 Many studies have linked the benefits to greater veggie intake to decreased risk of chronic disease, including heart disease, diabetes, and lifestyle-related cancers.
 Carrots are my favorite!
-What would you like to talk about?
+Would you like to know more about food?
 ### Go to Topic
 > [Food](../../topics/food.md)